Summer 2018 Schedule

 Supplies are the responsibility of the student.
 While ECPSI may provide some basic materials for the first class meeting and instructor demonstrations, students should expect to purchase additional supplies estimated at $300 in Session 1, 2, or 3, and $450 in Session 4.

-Supply lists will be available online in mid-May for session 1 courses, with sessions 2, 3, and 4 posted shortly thereafter.
+Supply lists will be available online in late-May for session 1 courses, with sessions 2, 3, and 4 posted shortly thereafter.
 All enrolled students will be emailed the link to the supply lists, so make sure to provide us with an active email.
 Students are encouraged to bring any materials they would like to use not on the supply list, and students that live out of town can purchase everything they need when they arrive.
 Instructors will go over supplies on the first day as well.

 Blick Art Materials is located at 42 South State Street and is open on Sundays from 11:00 a.m.–6:00 p.m.
 Visit dickblick.com or call 312.920.0300 for store information.